mnlagrasta/NetEnvMon/README.md

 # README #

-This project creates a low cost network enabled environmental monitoring device for monitoring (primarily) the temperature of our server room.
+This project creates a low cost ( < $100) network enabled environmental monitoring device for monitoring the temperature and humidity of our server room.
 The goals of this project are more inline with an industrial monitoring system and not something like a home automation environment.
 This is why a ethernet enabled Raspberry Pi was used and not an existing ESP32 based solution.

 It's based on projects such as this one: